 A course on modern government and politics in the four Atlantic provinces.
 Regional development and dependence are the themes within which students will explore federal-provincial relations, fiscal and administrative changes, development policies, political culture, and party systems.
-Prerequisites: PSCI 101, 102(100) and 6 credits of PSCI at the 200-level (221/222 recommended).
+Prerequisites: PSCI 101, 102 and 6 credits of PSCI at the 200 level (221/222 recommended).
 Three credits.
+Not offered 2022-2023.